telerik/xaml-docs/controls/raddataform/features/add-edit-delete-operations.md

 # Add, Edit and Delete Operations

-This article explains how to  add, edit and remove items in RadDataForm.
-It covers the following operations:
+This article explains when the add, edit and remove operations of **RadDataForm** are available.
+We will cover the operations in the following order:

 * [Add](#add)
 * [Remove](#remove)
 * [Edit](#edit)

+## Overview

+To better understand how these operations work, we need to first examine how RadDataForm's source collection is set.
 RadDataForm’s Source property accepts **IEnumerable** values and manages them as follows:

 * If the underlying value implements **IEditableCollectionView**, the current implementation of its methods is used.
-* Otherwise, a new instance of Telerik’s **QueryableCollectionView** (which implements both interfaces) is initialized, using the Source value as its SourceCollection.
+* Otherwise, a new instance of Telerik’s **QueryableCollectionView** (which implements both  aforementioned interfaces) is initialized, using the Source value as its source collection.

 ## Add

-RadDataForm's add operation is determined by the bound data source collection.
-It will be available if:
+RadDataForm's add operation will be available when one of the following conditions is met:

 * The collection implements the **IEditableCollectionView** interface